reflectivity/reflectivity.github.io/projects/simple_model.md

 ## simplified model description for .ort files

-A joint project by the *file formats* and the *data analysis* working groups.
+This is a joint project by the *file formats* and the *data analysis* working groups.

 Based on slack discussions and online meetings, Artur and Jochen suggest the following approach for a **simple** and **flexible** way to define a first step sample model.